jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These schools of thought represent different philosophical approaches to scientific inquiry.
 No single approach is considered definitively correct.
 Instead, modern scientific methodology often combines elements from multiple schools of thought, recognizing that different disciplines and research questions may benefit from varied approaches.

 Vitally, science is the manifestation of the ideals found in ancient Greece.
 As the Greeks once said "The start of all knowledge is to say I don't know".
-Science is only system that accepts its own fallibility.
+Science is the only system that accepts its own fallibility.
 Scientists never truly know anything, they only accept their answers are the most accurate we know of, but there are always more answers left to uncover.

-For the universe is under no obligation to conform to our stories or our identities these stories give us.
+For the universe is under no obligation to conform to our stories or the identities these stories give us.
 The growth from explaining our situation from mythologies, to natural philosophy, to science reoccurs from each of the domains that make up the rules of the game of evolution.

 On our journey for a new identity, let us continue this achievement.
 Let's go back to the beginning of Earth to understand the fundamental force of nature, as we trace how humans went from telling stories about planets, suns, and stars to actually mastering physics.

 ### The Laws of Physics